DiscipleTools/disciple-tools-genmapper/README.md

 1. Starter Admin menu and options page with tabs.

 ### Refactoring this plugin as your own:
-1. Refactor all occurences of the name DT_Starter_Plugin, dt_starter_plugin, and Starter Plugin with you're own plugin name for the `disciple-tools-starter-plugin.php and admin-menu-and-tabs.php files.
+1. Refactor all occurences of the name DT_Genmapper, dt_genmapper, and Starter Plugin with you're own plugin name for the `disciple-tools-genmapper.php and admin-menu-and-tabs.php files.
 1. Update the README.md and LICENSE
 1. Update the default.pot file if you intend to make your plugin multilingual.
 Use a tool like POEdit